anujjhawar28/vue3-loading-skeleton/README.md

 Aww sounds awful isn't it?

-Wouldn't be nice if you had a skeleton that automatically adjusts to your existing components layout?
-I think it would =) so the Vue Skeletor comes to rescue.
+Wouldn't be nice if you had a component for skeleton that automatically adjusts to your existing components layout?
+I think it would =) so the Vue3 Skeleton Loading comes to rescue.

 Instead of creating separate skeleton components you can inject skeletons directly into your existing components.